 Casual picture of me in a balloon chair C. E. Brasseur

-I am currently a PhD student studying with Professor Moira Jardine at the University of St Andrews.
-My research focuses on the magnetic fields of cool stars, specifically studying stellar coronas in the radio regime.
+I am a postgraduate researcher at the University of St Andrews, studying under the supervision ofProfessor Moira Jardine (PhD anticipated spring 2025).
+My research interests include the magnetic fields of cool stars, specifically radio signatures of stellar coronae, and multi-wavelength studies of stellar flares.
 In addition to stellar astronomy, I am a dedicated astronomical software developer with a particular interest in astronomical data sonification.

 Research

-Stellar Magnetic Fields
+Stellar Corona Magnetic Fields

 Stellar Flares